volodymyrhudyma/blog/content/blog/create-custom-middleware-in-redux.md

 It provides us with the store that holds the whole application's state, actions that describe what happens in the application and reducers that create new state object from the existing one based on the type of an action and given payload.

-This flow can be extended using middlewares.
+This flow can be extended using Middlewares.

 ## What Is A Middleware?